 In December 1996, the voters of Chukotka elected Mr. Abramovich as a deputy to the State Duma.
 In February 2000, he joined the State Duma Far North and Far East Regions Committee and later in the same year he established the Polyus Nadezhdy (Hope Pole) charitable foundation to manage the corresponding projects in Chukotka.
 Mr. Abramovich heads the Territoriya (Territory) Foundation Trustees Council which implements major social programs in Chukotka.

 After winning the elections of December 2000, Mr. Abramovich became the Governor of Chukotka in January 2001.
 He was re-elected in November 2005.

 On July 3, 2008 President Dmitriy Medvedev granted Roman Abramovich's request to resign from his post as governor of Chukotka.

-Ruben Vardanyan, an entrepreneur and philanthropist, is President of LLC Vardanyan, BROITMAN AND PARTNERS and co-founder of RVVZ Family Foundation.
-He is a Founding Partner and Vice-Chairman of the International Advisory Board of Moscow School of Management SKOLKOVO, as well as Chairman of the SKOLKOVO Institute for Emerging Market Studies and Chairman of the Expert Council of the school’s Wealth Transformation Center.
-Mr. Vardanyan served as President of Moscow School of Management SKOLKOVO until 17.09.2011.
+Founding Partner and Vice-Chairman of the International Advisory Board of Moscow School of Management SKOLKOVO, Chairman of the SKOLKOVO Institute for Emerging Market Studies, Chairman of the Expert Council of the school’s Wealth Transformation Center.
+President of Moscow School of Management SKOLKOVO in 2006-2011.

 Vice-President of the Moscow School of Management SKOLKOVO.
 Valentin Zavadnikov graduated from Far Eastern Higher Marine Engineering College n. a.
 Admiral Nevelsky majoring in management of water transport.